KEYS248/simple-email-parsing/README.md

 # simple-email-parsing
-Explanation and examples: simple programs to reading through emails with IMAP
+Explanation and examples: simple programs to reading through emails with IMAP and responding with SMTP.

 ## read.py
 Reads inbox emails from a specified email account using IMAP and prints out the senders and subject lines.